 1. Clean the seat cushion with a damp cloth and a Vinyl Protectant.
 2. Clean the snowmobile thoroughly by hosing dirt, oil, grass, and other foreign matter from the skid frame, tunnel, hood, and belly pan.
 Allow the snowmobile to dry thoroughly.
 DO NOT get water into any part of the engine.
 3. Place the rear of the snowmobile up on a shielded safety stand.
-4. Carefully pry the intake boots partially over the throttle body inlets; then start the engine and allow to idle.
+4. Start the engine and allow to idle.
 5. Spray an Engine Storage Preserver into the intakes until the engine exhaust starts to smoke heavily or until the engine starts to drop in RPM.
 Turn engine off.
-Install the intake boots.
+6. Plug the exhaust system outlet with steel wool.
+7. With the ignition switch in the OFF position: - A. Disconnect the high tension leads from the spark plugs; then remove the plugs, connect them to the leads, and ground them on the cylinder heads.